lithiumFlower/doctotext/README.md

 The most recent compilation was done in a git-bash shell using mingw64

 #### Mac
+Building on Mac will take some extra work.
+My initial attempt was not an "all in a days work" task.
+It appears that the 3rdparty libraries like wv2 are compiled against libstdc++.
+The standard on OSX is now libc++.
+I no longer have the requisite headers available on my machine to compile against libstdc++ - as of Xcode 10 this support was dropped.
+This leads to:
+1. Udating the 3rdparty libraries.
+Most of them shouldn't be so bad but wv2 will be a bit more of a lift.
+Normally wv2 requires gsf which in turn requires glib, however SILVERCODERS has patched their ancient version (0.2.3) to no longer rely on gsf+glib.
+Additionally it takes different interface (the custom ThreadSafeOLEStorage class instead opposed to buffers and strings).
+In order to preserve the distributable nature of the package gsf and glib will need to be repackaged along with a modern version of wv2.
+The new classes of wv2 (OLEStorage, OLEStreamReader, over AbstractOLEStorage, AbstractOLEStreamReader) will need to be used.
+And finally, the new classes cause other glib/gsf dependent changes, such as stream changes for compatibility with GsfInput.
+I hope I've missed a simpler alternative.
+2. Finding an alternative sustainable means of compiling against libstdc++ on OSX

 #### Linux
+TODO

 ### What is DocToText